christancf/SLIIT-Eduscope-Video-Downloader/ONBOARDING.md

 5. Edit your module names and their video folders ([Examples](https://github.com/notnavindu/SLIIT-Eduscope-Video-Downloader#installation-guide-for-normal-people))
 6. Open Eduscope mods chrome extension and click `Download Video`

+That's it!

-[Click here](https://github.com/notnavindu/SLIIT-Eduscope-Video-Downloader) to read the full documentation.
+[Click here](https://github.com/notnavindu/SLIIT-Eduscope-Video-Downloader) to read the full documentation if you need.
 It's easy don't worry 😅